Here is an interesting scenario:

 The rub: Once the option ARM loan balances reach a preset limit (negative amortization cap – ~ 110-120% of mortgage amount) their payment rates immediately increase.

 Of course, if he was a desi (Indian) he would have sold the house very early (or not even bought one) and gone to live in an apartment to start saving money.
-But that is a culture thing, maybe.
+But that is a cultural thing, maybe.
+If these homeowners ever want to move house but are finding it difficult to sell their home because of its value, it’s likely that they’ll need a bridging loan.
+This bridging loan example can offer more information if needed, but in simpler terms, a bridging loan helps homeowners buy another property whilst their property is on the market.
+This can help the homeowner avoid ARM and find a more suitable mortgage type.

 There are about 1 million homeowners with a total owed money of $500 billion in option ARMs.
-These people are beyond the help that interest rate cuts from the Fed brings!
+These people are beyond the help that interest rate cuts from the Fed bring!

 So, these option ARMs are worse than the normal ARMs where the increase in interest rate will be just 8% or so.
 For these option ARM folks the adjustment will be almost 100%.